 He Screamed, “You’re Not a Jew Anymore!”

 A number of years ago, I went to the Hollywood Bowl to hear violinist Itzhak Perlman.
 Walking from the parking lot to my seat, I heard someone nearby scream, “You’re not a Jew anymore!”

 I looked around and discovered the recipient of the verbal attack.
 It was a young woman in a “Jews for Jesus” t-shirt distributing missionary literature.
 Harsh comments and aggressive confrontations can be painful and counterproductive.
 I prefer to speak kindly and encourage Jews who have converted to other religions to reconsider their decision and to explore the spiritual richness of Judaism

 Regardless of the approach, is there any truth to the statement that a Jew who accepts Jesus is no longer a Jew?
-Don’t our sages say, “even though [the Jewish people] have sinned they are still called ‘Israel’” (Talmud Sanhedrin 44a)?
-If a Jew is born Jewish, can they lose this status?
+Don’t our sages state, “Even though [the Jewish people] have sinned, they are still called ‘Israel’” (Talmud Sanhedrin 44a)?
+If a Jew is born Jewish, can he or she lose this status?

-The answer to this question is found in this week’s Torah portion Behar-Bechukosai (Leviticus 25:1-27:34), which are occasionally read together.
-The Torah refers to the Jewish people as God’s children, “Israel is my son, my firstborn” (Exodus 4:22), and His servants, as it says, “to Me the Children of Israel are servants” (Leviticus 25:55).
+The answer to this question is found in the Torah portions Behar-Bechukosai (Leviticus 25:1-27:34), which are occasionally read together.
+The Torah refers to the Jewish people as God’s children, stating, “Israel is My son, My firstborn” (Exodus 4:22), and as His servants, as it says, “To Me the Children of Israel are servants” (Leviticus 25:55).

 Children and servants have different privileges and responsibilities.
-For example, a rebellious child can never sever their biological relationship with their parent.
+For example, rebellious children can never sever their biological relationship with their parent.
 Similarly, a Jew always retains the child-to-father relationship with God.
-However, if a Jew swears allegiance to a different master [through idolatrous beliefs] they lose their status as God’s servant.
+However, if a Jew swears allegiance to a different master [through idolatrous beliefs], he or she loses the status of God’s servant.

-When Elijah the prophet said, “how long will you waver between two opinions?”
-(1 Kings 18:21), he was telling Jewish idolators that they could not call themselves Jews while worshiping a false God.
+When Elijah the prophet said, “How long will you waver between two opinions?”
+(I Kings 18:21), he was telling Jewish idolators that they could not call themselves Jews while worshiping a false God.